 From New York to Phoenix to Los Angeles and plenty of points in between, those in search of microblading experts can have their pick of people who have been well-trained in copying the look of natural hair for the brows and beyond.

-The beauty editor pegged the source of semi-permanent beauty techniques like microblading as deriving from South Korea, with the U.S. more recently adopting the trend.
+Semi-permanent beauty techniques like microblading originally were a hit in South Korea, with the U.S. more recently adopting the trend.